mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

 [Runtime Styling](runtime-styling.html) enables you to modify every aspect of the map’s appearance dynamically as a user interacts with your application.
 Developers can specify in advance how a layout or paint attribute will vary as the zoom level changes or how the appearance of individual features vary based on metadata provided by a content source.

-With Maps SDK for iOS v4.0.0 and for macOS v0.7.0, style functions have been replaced with expressions.
+With Mapbox Maps SDK for iOS v4.0.0, style functions have been replaced with expressions.
 These provide even more tools for developers who want to style their maps dynamically.
 This guide outlines some tips for migrating from style functions to expressions, and offers an overview of some things that developers can do with expressions.

 An expression is represented at runtime by the `NSExpression` class.
 Expressions can be used to style paint and layout properties based on zoom level, data attributes, or a combination of the two.